erlingh99/masteroppgave/README.md

-Code for masters degree of Erling Hjermstad
+# Code for masters degree of Erling Hjermstad

+ESKF code from the course Sensor Fusion at NTNU